Jonathan India Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.70 team ERA ranks 23rd among all MLB pitching staffs.
+- The Cardinals have the 24th-ranked team ERA across all league pitching staffs (4.76).

-- Cardinals pitchers combine to surrender 170 home runs (1.1 per game), the second-fewest in baseball.
+- Cardinals pitchers combine to surrender the fifth-fewest home runs in baseball (176 total, 1.1 per game).

-- The Cardinals will send Woodford (2-2) out to make his eighth start of the season.
-He is 2-2 with a 5.09 ERA and 29 strikeouts in 46 2/3 innings pitched.
+- Rom gets the start for the Cardinals, his eighth of the season.
+He is 1-4 with a 7.98 ERA and 25 strikeouts in 29 1/3 innings pitched.

-- The right-hander last pitched on Sunday against the San Diego Padres, when he threw 3 2/3 innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Sunday, the left-hander went 3 1/3 innings against the San Diego Padres, allowing six earned runs while surrendering 11 hits.

-- The 26-year-old has an ERA of 5.09, with 5.7 strikeouts per nine innings, in 14 games this season.
-Opponents have a .301 batting average against him.
+- In seven games this season, the 23-year-old has put up a 7.98 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .336 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.